jrandallw/JesseWintonCo/_proposal/bella-vista-landscape.markdown

     * Strategic Short Films
     * Written Content

-    Bella Vista’s best asset for growth is, and will likely continue to be, predicated on a strong relationship with property managers and residential homeowners throughout Northern California.
+    BellaVista’s best asset for growth is, and will likely continue to be, predicated on a strong relationship with property managers and residential homeowners throughout Northern California.
 The strategy has been to create a culture where clients feel personally cared for, while BLVS operates on a large scale level; a small-scale feel with large-scale capabilities and quality.

     Using the tools listed above, we’ll build on the existing concept, and be able to build out a solid marketing strategy that will help BLVS achieve it’s goals for growth on digital platforms over the next 2-3 years.
 - type: push-image-left